 Once you reach the top of the bundle, continue wrapping, crisscrossing the twine as you head back down toward the base.
 Tie the loose end to the original knot at the base of the stick.

-For best results, hang your DIY smudge sticks upside down in a sunny spot (I secure the twine to a windowsill), and allow at least 3 weeks drying time.
+For best results, hang your DIY smudge sticks upside down in a sunny spot, and allow at least 3 weeks drying time.

 How to smudge